 where we have used the GR value~$\omega_{0,{\rm GR}}^{(\ell=2)}$ known in the literature as an input.
 Note that $\mu$ amounts to twice the ADM mass (times the gravitational constant, precisely).
 In Figure~\ref{fig:QNM_Hayward}, the green dashed and the blue dash-dotted curves, which correspond to the expansion of $\mathcal{O}(\eta^2)$ and $\mathcal{O}(\eta^4)$ respectively, precisely reproduce the result of direct integration method up to $\hat{\sigma}\simeq 0.4$.\footnote{Another useful semi-analytic method to compute the QNF is the so-called parametrized QNM ringdown formalism~\cite{Cardoso:2019mqo,McManus:2019ulj,Kimura:2020mrh,pQNM_prep}.
 We confirm that the series expansion~\eqref{QNM_Hayward_Leaver} coincides with the result of parametrized QNM formalism up to ${\cal O}(\eta^2)$.} Moreover, based on the series expansion \eqref{QNM_Hayward_Leaver}, one can obtain the Pad{\'e} approximant of $[2/2]$ order in $\eta$ as

 whose series expansion around $\eta=0$ coincides with \eqref{QNM_Hayward_Leaver}.
 As shown in Figure~\ref{fig:QNM_Hayward}, the Pad{\'e} approximant shows an excellent agreement with the result of direct integration method up to $\eta={\cal O}(1)$.
 Notice that, for $\hat{\sigma} \gtrsim 0.6$, the numerical results of both methods agree with each other at least up to second decimal digit.
-Finally, we conclude that the result we obtained in this Subsection might be phenomenologically interesting as the modification of gravity [parametrized by $\alpha_T(r)$] is encoded in the spectrum of QNMs, which may be detected in the future observations.
-To make an actual connection to observations, a more sophisticated analysis such as Bayesian analysis is required.
-We leave this investigation to future work.